 Other program additions include an active partnership in the creation of a travel and tourism elective course listing and strengthening of the major by adding a required business class course listing.

-The department maintains its long-standing commitment to applied learning experiences through fieldwork, internship or student research activities.
+The program maintains its long-standing commitment to applied learning experiences through fieldwork, internship or student research activities.
 Key developments here include participation in the Special Olympics, organizing the annual homecoming race and creation of a recently established student display of scholarly activities.

-The Student Forum, held in conjunction with our advisory council meeting, allows alumni and friends of the department to make presentations to current students.
+The Student Forum, held in conjunction with our advisory council meeting, allows alumni and friends of the program to make presentations to current students.
 Each session lasts about 40 minutes; a general session kicks off the event followed by breakout rooms.
 The conference is held early in the Fall semester.
 For more information, contact Kelly LaMore, recreation superintendent at the Bourbonnais Township Park District, via e-mail or at 815-933-9905 ext.
 230.